… or what used to be called rocket science.

 The angular momentum vector (usually pointing along the axis of rotation) of a spinning top will maintain its direction, if no external torque is applied.
 This can be seen on a space station, and it forms the basis of spin-stabilized magnetic levitation, where a spinning magnet can hover above a repelling magnet because it doesn’t flip over.
 Unfortunately, we can neither switch off gravity nor friction and we don’t want to be restricted to a particular direction.
 So we need to mount our gyroscope in a set of gimbals and continuously drive its rotation with a motor.
 But there are two issues: gimbal lock and the torque that acts back on the motor.
 This torque could spin the gimbals instead of the gyroscope.
 Luckily, there is a solution that tackles both: the feedback-controlled extra gimbal for Christmas.

 Our magnetic gyroscope is made from an old brushless hard drive motor with a neodymium ring magnet mounted on its one-inch diameter shaft.
 The magnet provides sufficient moment of inertia as well as a strong magnetic moment.
 The motor/magnet assembly is mounted at the centre of two freely rotating gimbals with orthogonal axes.
-Together with the axis of the motor shaft, this allows the magnet to adopt any orientation in 3-dimensional space.
+Together with the axis of the motor shaft (that takes the role of an inner gimbal), this allows the magnet to adopt any orientation in 3-dimensional space.
 (That’s not the same as “performing any rotation”, see gimbal lock.)
 It can point in any direction and rotate about its axis, but it may get stuck, in a way.

-Gimbal lock occurs when the inner gimbal rotates such that the motor axis coincides with the axis of the outer gimbal.
-In that case a degree of freedom is lost and the gyroscope cannot reorient in any direction anymore.
+Gimbal lock occurs when the middle gimbal rotates such that the motor axis (or inner gimbal axis) coincides with the axis of the outer gimbal.
+In that case a degree of freedom is lost and the gyroscope cannot reorient anymore in both directions.
 This situation can occur even for arbitrarily many nested gimbals.
-But it can be avoided by adding an extra, actively controlled gimbal.
-Whenever the inner (passive) gimbal starts to rotate about its axis, the active gimbal is oriented such that the outer (passive) gimbal takes the necessary rotation instead.
+But it can be avoided by adding a redundant, actively controlled gimbal.
+Whenever the middle (passive) gimbal starts to rotate about its axis, the active gimbal is oriented such that the outer (passive) gimbal takes the necessary rotation instead.
 As a result, the motor axis always remains nearly orthogonal to both axes of the passive gimbals.
 Whichever way the gyroscope would like to reorient, at least one of the two passive gimbals will allow for that motion.
 The additional benefit is that the torque from the motor cannot spin the passive gimbals, because it never has a component parallel to those axes.

 The hard drive motor is run with a little brushless motor driver board that is mounted directly under the motor.
 We power it via the metal gimbal bearings, without the need for any further wiring.
 (You may have guessed, the metal frames all consist of two isolated parts, which is why we use plastic screws everywhere.)